-Handlers are associated with loggers through an object implementing Plop::HandlersCollectionInterface (usually an instance of Plop::HandlersCollection) and are used to define the treatment applied to log records.
+Handlers are associated with loggers through an object derived from the Plop\HandlersCollectionAbstract abstract class (usually an instance of Plop\HandlersCollection) and are used to define the treatment applied to log records.

 Various types of handlers exist that can be used to log message to different locations such as the system's event logger (syslog), a (rotated) file, a network socket, ...